ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/patch-view.markdown

          applies the patch only after the index used by the patch has become non-stale.
-         If the index remains stale for the duration of the set timeout, the operation is cancelled and an exception is thrown.
+         If the index remains stale for the duration of the set timeout, the operation is canceled and an exception is thrown.
          ![Patch Timeout](images/patch-view-timeout.png "Patch Timeout")
     * c. **Limit Number of Operations**
          Toggle this option ON to set the max number of patch operations per second.